 I hope that you find some helpful strategies, activities, and tips to increase student learning in this collection of articles.

-If you want to focus on helping students learn new words instead of memorizing them, you’ll want to read this post.
-You’ll find recommendations for the amount of words you should assign, how to practice the words, and how to make assessments meaningful.
+Focus on helping students learn new words instead of memorizing them.
+In this post, you’ll find recommendations for the amount of words you should assign, how to practice the words, and how to make assessments meaningful.
 The goal is have students who come back to you saying, “I am finding our vocabulary words in my independent reading!”

 Help students move from basic understanding of words to a deeper, more analytical view.
 If you need some motivation and specific philosophical approaches to worthwhile vocabulary instruction that directly relates to all content areas, read this.